evodify/phasing-genomes/README.md

 #### Estimate the missing data correction value.

 homozygotsReduction = heterozygotsOriginal - heterozygotsPhased
-CorrectionValue = homozygotsReduction-0.04  (0.04 was choosed emperically, because some N are introduced to homozygots in discarded all-Ns blocks)
+CorrectionValue = homozygotsReduction-0.04  (0.04 was cchosen empirically because some Ns are introduced to homozygots in discarded all-Ns blocks)

 #### Merge with introduction of Ns
 ```